Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

+- PERHAPS CHANGE THIS SECTION TO INTRODUCE RSUBREAD FIRST, FOR WORKING WITH FASTWQ DATA BRIEFLY AND COUNTING READS TO GENERATE A COUNT MATRIX THAT COULD BE ANALYZED IN A NUMBER OF WAYS

+- ACTUALLY MAYBE NEED A SECTION ON PEAK CALLING BEFORE QUANTIFICATION, BECASE YOU NEED TH PEAKS FOR CHIP Quantification

+- SO MAYBE A SECTION ON PEAK CALLING AND QUANTIFICATION WHICH PERHAPS INCLUDES SOME OF MY DESCRIPTIONS OF RUN LENGTH ENDOCING, BIGWIGS AND BED FILES FROM BIOCONDUCTOR PART 1

 # Part 1 -  Working with genomics data in R/Bioconductor

 In a typical analysis of an NGS dataset, like that depicted in the figure below, once we have performed most of the pre-processing and quality control steps we are usually left with some reduced representation of the data.
 For example: